fieryfurry/qtm2/README.md

 ## Installation
 ### Prebuilt binaries
 The latest binaries can be found in the [Releases](https://github.com/fieryfurry/qtm2/releases) section under the Assets sub-heading.
+They are automatically built using [GitHub Actions](https://github.com/fieryfurry/qtm2/actions/workflows/release.yml) on each release from the source code.

 ### Build from source
 #### Install dependencies (Linux ONLY)